proteanhq/protean/docs/index.rst

 Protean has two broad goals in mind:

-**1. Isolated Business logic closely modeled after the Domain**
+**1. Isolate Business logic from the underlying technology and closely model it after the Domain**

 Developers should be able to express infrastructure-free domain logic in a clear and concise way, without worrying about underlying technology implementation.
-The framework should be pragmatic enough, though, and allow incorporatoin of special technology features for performance or aesthetics.
+The framework should be pragmatic enough, though, and allow usage of exclusive technology features where possible for performance or aesthetics.
+Developers can delay critical decisions until the last possible moment and switch between technologies painlessly if and when the time does come.

-**2. Technology-agnostic and Framework independent applications**
+**2. Support Operations and Infrastructure maintenance**

-Developers should be able to develop applications detached from the underlying infrastructure, like databases, API frameworks, message brokers and so on.
+Developers should be able to deploy and scale applications in realtime on most popular IaaS platforms as well as private data centers.
+All infrastructure components, like databases, API frameworks, message brokers and cache, are maintained outside the application and plugged into the framework during runtime.

-Developers can then delay critical decisions until the last possible moment.
-Also, If and when the time comes, it enables them to switch between technologies painlessly.

 Key Features
 ------------